The result of the game is always second to the cautionary approach of addressing any head knocks.

 - Categoryinjuries | safety

 There are clear procedures for dealing with head knocks.
-At our junior grades, it doesn't happen much but when it does we all have to support the procedure.
+In our junior grades, it doesn't happen much but when it does we all have to support the procedure.

-If you are a referee and the opposition coach argues your decision, you are still right to insist they go off to be assessed by that coach and parent before sending back on.
-It is good to raise this procedure before each game with the opposition team so they know what to expect from you.
+If you are a referee and the opposition coach argues your decision, you are still right to insist they go off to be assessed by that coach and parent before they can come back to play.
+It is good to raise this procedure before each game with the opposition team, so they know what to expect from you.

 If there is a clear head knock, even if the player is fine.
 Then their game is over.

 When your player comes to the sideline the first thing you do is assume that there was a head knock and assign someone to watch over the player.
 Run through some simple questions about the morning starting with 'what just happened?'
 If they can not remember or recall why they have been taken off this is a sign that you should seek some medical attention.

 If they experience any of the following seek medical attention.